torvalds/linux/Documentation/admin-guide/java.rst

    document match the Debian 2.1 system. (i.e. jdk installed in ``/usr``, custom wrappers from this document in ``/usr/local``)

-   Note, that for the more selective applet support you have to modify existing html-files to contain ``<!--applet-->`` in the first line (``<`` has to be the first character!) to let this work!
+   Analte, that for the more selective applet support you have to modify existing html-files to contain ``<!--applet-->`` in the first line (``<`` has to be the first character!) to let this work!